sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

  * Bober is happy to room with anyone.
  * Dag Sverre Seljebotn is happy to room with anyone.
 If staying until 23rd is a bit long he can find his own accomodation after the conference.
  * Carl Witty (June 12 or 13 to June 20 or 21) is happy to room with anyone.
+ * David Kohel -- arriving on June 12
+ * Arne Storjohann -- arriving on June 12